garyblu71mods/KerbNoteLite/README.md

 - **GUID-based tab system** for reliable tab tracking
 - **Automatic alarm cleanup** removes orphaned alarms
 - **Legacy data migration** from older versions
-- **Per-save data storage** in `GameData/KerbCalcProject/AlarmsAndNotes/`
+- **Per-save data storage** in `GameData/KerbNoteLite/AlarmsAndNotes/`
 - Compatible with **.NET Framework 4.8** and **C# 7.3**

 ## Installation

 1. Download the latest release from the [Releases page](https://github.com/garyblu71mods/KerbNoteLite/releases)
-2. Extract the `KerbCalcProject` folder from the downloaded ZIP file
+2. Extract the `KerbNoteLite` folder from the downloaded ZIP file
-3. Copy the `KerbCalcProject` folder to your KSP `GameData` directory
+3. Copy the `KerbNoteLite` folder to your KSP `GameData` directory
-4. The final structure should be: `GameData/KerbCalcProject/`
+4. The final structure should be: `GameData/KerbNoteLite/`
 5. Launch KSP and enjoy!

 **Note:** Download the pre-built release package, not the source code.
 The release contains the compiled mod ready to use.